howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

 ```

 To make the test pass the body of `getUser` needs to be adjusted to find the correct user key.
-Change `getUser` to look like this:
+Change the `getUser` function to look like this:
 ```php
 function getUser(string $username, string $password): ?string {